BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 *	Character corruption within data or metadata

 ## Help users to...
-As users progress through their journey, they perform certain tasks, some spanning more than one of the high level user needs (see below).
-We present solutions that address pain points by describing how to Help Users To... perform these tasks, for example [Helps User To...
+As users progress through their journey, they perform certain tasks, some spanning more than one high level user need (see below).
+This guidance presents solutions in a format that addresses those pain points.
+These solutions are phrased as a statement to 'Help Users To...' perform tasks, for example [Helps User To...
 Discover your portal](main-content/steps/discover-your-portal) .

 ![User tasks](../_media/help-users.svg)